component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 ## 3.5 Making primitives lean

 It is not possible to account for all use cases for your design system.
-As with any software, requirements are going to change over time and it is crucial for primitives to be lean enough to adapt to those requirement.
-In other words, good primitives should be flexible enough to allow one-off “snowflakes” usages of unpredicted requirements.
+As with any software, requirements are going to change over time and it is crucial for primitives to be lean enough to adapt to those requirements.
+In other words, good primitives should be flexible enough to allow one-off “snowflakes” usages.

 ### The task